phodal/stepping/README.md

 # Stepping - write a dsl, run on any framework.

 Stepping a tools for code design, event storming, domain model generate.

-Features:

- - create ``architecture`` image by a DSL
- - create Event Storming model by DSL
- - generate Django & Angular 2 code by DSL
- - create API & mock API by DSL

 Usage
 ---